Painted stem to match the Bontrager

 So there it is.
 A little more reach to the bar, and a fairly chunky stem, but the color makes me happy.

-3 thoughts on “Painted stem to match the Bontrager”
+3 responses to “Painted stem to match the Bontrager”

 Leave a Reply